 - Do I have to pay for the Magnolia Workshops app?

-The courses, free for discovery+ subscribers, will be available through a complementary Magnolia app that launches on July 15.
+The courses, free for discovery+ subscribers, are available through a complimentary Magnolia app.

-- Will Magnolia Network be on cable TV?
+- Is the Magnolia Network on cable TV?

 Magnolia Network shows are available through discovery+, the Magnolia app, and on TV through your cable or satellite provider.
 For more details visit the Magnolia Network website.